 WHERE '[1992-03-21, 1994-06-25]'::daterange @> hire_date

-In the WHERE clause, dates within the bracket are cast to daterange datatype using ‘::daterange’,
+In the WHERE clause, dates within the brackets are cast to the daterange datatype using ‘::daterange’,

-Where (::) is typecast operator that can cast any value to any data type in Postgresql,
+Where (::) is a typecast operator that can cast any value to any data type in PostgreSQL,

-@> (called contains element) It is the range operator that is for the date range or other range types.
+@> (called contains element) It is the range operator for the date range or other range types.

 The output of the above code is given below.

-In Postgresql, we can check whether two dates overlap or not using the operator OVERLAPS that returns TRUE if dates overlap, otherwise returns FALSE.
+In PostgreSQL, we can check whether two dates overlap using the operator OVERLAPS that returns TRUE if dates overlap, otherwise returns FALSE.

-Let’s understand through an example by running the below query.
+Let’s understand this through an example by running the query below.

 SELECT (DATE '1985-11-21', DATE '1991-09-01')